ceri-num/uv-cdaw/FrontEnd/JS/poo.md

 Reflect.has(dog, "corol"); // false
 ```

+{% hint style="info" %}
-> If you want to test your knowledge about Reflect API and Proxy API, you can go [here](https://rapides6.herokuapp.com/templates/get-by-proxy.html).
+If you want to test your knowledge about Reflect API and Proxy API, you can go [here](https://rapides6.herokuapp.com/templates/get-by-proxy.html).
 There is also lot of other cool stuff on the net!
 Go check out!
+{% endhint %}